Last updated on December 17th, 2022 at 12:48 pm

-For your visa in Vietnam you can apply your E-Visa online.
+Things to know before visiting Vietnam you can apply your E-Visa online.
 Applying for your visa online is easy and it costs $25 USD.
 Check out this link to see if your country is one of the few that have 15 days of visa-free travel to Vietnam, like Spain and the UK.
-For visits of longer than 30 days citizens from United States and most of European countries you must get a e-visa.
+For visits of longer than 30 days citizens from the United States and most of European countries you must get a e-visa.

 4. BEST TIME TO VISIT VIETNAM

 The best time to visit Vietnam is the spring which is in February to April or fall in August to October.
 January to August is dry season although you can also expect afternoon showers.
 From March to May, it’s quite clear and the skies can be seen clearly.
 Beaches on the south side are quite warm all year round too.

 Things to know before visiting Vietnam we recommend always bringing a travel insurance when traveling abroad just in case you have any problems.
 You can always have food Poisson, fever or any other kind of disease.

 Just make sure you are ready since it can be really expensive if you get a big surgery or problem in Vietnam.
 You can check ours in this link where you can get covered starting from $40 USD per month.

 FACTS ABOUT VIETNAM

 If you have been traveling around Southeast Asia Thailand and the Philippines are so cheap and Vietnam has similar affordable prices.
 Especially for accommodation where is easy to find a room for less than $20 USD, alcohol is cheap and prices for food and transportation are so affordable.
 Keep reading below!

 Budget accommodation in Vietnam is so cheap.
 Many places also throw in breakfast of banana pancakes as well included in the price for less than $10 USD.
 Many also include free beer for 1-hour every day.
 There are also Airbnb options starting from $15 USD and be ready to have a local experience.